vasilis-exo/magnolia-spa/README.md

 ### TemplateDefinitions

-If you want to debug the editing features when running the app outside of the Magnolia page editor, you will want permissions to the templateDefinitions endpoint:
+If you want to debug the editing features when running the app outside of the Magnolia page editor, you will want permissions to the template-definitions endpoint:

-Open the Security app, open the Roles tab, edit the `rest-anonuymous` role, go to `Web access` tab, `Add new` with this path `/.rest/templateDefinition*` set to GET.
+Open the Security app, open the Roles tab, edit the `rest-anonuymous` role, go to `Web access` tab, `Add new` with this path `/.rest/template-definitions*` set to GET.